 You can answer those questions with a user flow report.

-In this report, it’s possible to pick the key interaction, then see the preceding or following ones.
-This shows you the full path they take towards your goal, be it joining a webinar, selling a product or requesting a demo.
+In this report, it’s possible to pick the key interaction, then see the ones that precede or follow it.
+This shows you the full path a user takes towards your goal, be it joining a webinar, selling a product or requesting a demo.